Latest Solar Panel Technology

 The rear side of a SPIC panel featuring N-Type IBC gapcell cells

 Sunpower, Aiko, SPIC and Recom are currently the leading manufacturers using IBC cells.
-However, the latest panels from REC, Longi, Huasun, Panasonic, Trina and Canadian Solar utilise very efficient N-type heterojunction (HJT) and TOPCon cells.
+However, the latest REC, Longi, Huasun, Trina, and Canadian Solar panels also utilise more efficient N-type heterojunction (HJT) and TOPCon cells.
 Panels featuring HJT cells offer an extremely low power temperature co-efficient, which means they can outperform even IBC cells under certain conditions.
 See the complete list of the most efficient solar panels.

 High-Temperature Performance